sscheib/sscheib.github.io/_posts/2024-02-17-execution-environments.md

 In [Red Hat's linked knownledgebase article](https://access.redhat.com/articles/4301321) it is explained *why* this change was introduced for a number of container images if you are curious of the *why*.
 In the context of the *versionless* EEs you only need to know, that it doesn't work :slightly_smiling_face:.

+Afterall, users typically want the latest available version of `ansible-core` within the same *minor version* (the second digit in e.g 2.**15**.9).
+It is not a good idea to jump from say `ansible-core` 2.15 to `ansible-core` 2.16 *without* evaluating what *changed* inbetween those versions.
+On the other hand, you'd most likely want to have the *latest 2.15* version, e.g. 2.15.9, as *usually* there are no *breaking* or *major* changes within the same minor version.

+If that's a use-case you can relate to, then I have good news for you: You can specify the tag `2.15` on the execution environment, e.g.
+`ansible-automation-platform/ee-minimal-rhel8:2.15`, which will pull always the latest available version within this minor version, which is 2.15.x.

+If you want to be more specific, you can do that too, simply specify a tag with an additional z-version (the last digit in e.g. 2.15.**9**), e.g.
+`ansible-automation-platform/ee-minimal-rhel8:2.15.9`

 One last thing to discuss is the absence of the `supported` variants (the ones that contain besides `ansible-core` also *some* **supported** Ansible collections) of EEs, as well as the absence of the *special EE* (`ee-29-rhel8`) in *versionless* EEs.